Idalia strengthens to a hurricane, pushing a surge of ocean water toward Florida

 The National Oceanic and Atmospheric Administration recently said the 2023 hurricane season would be far busier than initially forecast, partly because of extremely warm ocean temperatures.
 The season runs through Nov.
 30, with August and September typically the peak.

-The story has been updated to correct that as of 5 a.m.
-EDT Tuesday Idalia’s maximum sustained winds were 75 mph (120 kph), not 75 metres per second (270 kph).

-Associated Press writers Julie Walker in New York; Sarah Brumfield in Silver Spring, Maryland; Cristiana Mesquita in Havana; Mike Schneider in St. Louis, Missouri; and Lisa Baumann in Bellingham, Washington, contributed to this report.
+Associated Press contributors include Kathy McCormack in Concord, N.H., Julie Walker in New York; Sarah Brumfield in Silver Spring, Maryland; Cristiana Mesquita in Havana; Mike Schneider in St. Louis, Missouri; and Lisa Baumann in Bellingham, Washington.

 Credit: AP